 FAQ: What Do I Do If I Need More Financial Aid?

-If a student needs additional financial aid beyond what he/she was awarded in his/her financial aid package, families typically consider the Federal Parent PLUS Loan (or Graduate PLUS Loan for graduate students) or non-federal private/alternative loans.
+If a student needs additional financial aid beyond what he/she was awarded in his/her financial aid package, families typically consider the Federal Direct Parent PLUS Loan (or Federal Direct Graduate PLUS Loan for graduate students) or alternative private education loans.
 These are both credit-based loans.
-The Federal PLUS Loans generally are approved if the borrower does not have bad credit (regardless of income).
-The non-federal private loans typically require both a good credit history and a reasonable income.
-As a result, borrowers may be approved for a PLUS Loan but not a private loan.
-In cases where a parent is denied the PLUS Loan, the student is permitted to access some additional Unsubsidized Stafford Loans due to the PLUS denial.
+The Federal Direct PLUS Loans generally are approved if the borrower does not have bad credit (regardless of income).
+The Alternative Private Education Loans typically require both a good credit history and a reasonable income.
+As a result, borrowers may be approved for a Federal Direct PLUS Loan, but not a private loan.
+In cases where a parent is denied the Federal Direct PLUS Loan, the student is permitted to access some additional Unsubsidized Direct Loans due to the PLUS denial.

 FAQ: How can I estimate my out-of-pocket expenses?

 Once you have received your billing statement from the Office of Student Accounts, you can use the form below to estimate your out-of-pocket expenses for the year.
 Students can access their most current billing and financial aid information through the Student Self-Service tab on MySRU.
 Questions about billable charges should be directed to the Office of Student Accounts at 724-738-2088 (option 5); questions about financial aid should be directed to the Office of Financial Aid.